TadaTeruki/fastlem-random-terrain/README.md

 Options:
   -b, --bound <BOUND>
-          Width and height (width:height) of the bound [default: 100.0:100.0] -s, --seed <SEED>
+          Width and height (width:height) of the bound [default: 100.0:100.0] -c, --colormap-json-filename <COLORMAP_JSON_FILENAME>
+          JSON file of the colormap.
+If not specified, the grayscale colormap is used [default: ] -s, --seed <SEED>
           Seed of the noise generator [default: 0]
+  -i, --image-size <IMAGE_SIZE>
+          Width and height (width:height) of the image.
+If -1 is specified, the aspect ratio is the same as the bound [default: 1024:-1]
+  -o, --output-filename <OUTPUT_FILENAME>
-  -p, --particle-num <PARTICLE_NUM>
+          File name of the output image [default: terrain.png] -p, --particle-num <PARTICLE_NUM>
           Number of particles.
-The larger the value, the more the quality of the terrain is improved. [advanced] [default: 50000]
+The larger the value, the more the quality of the terrain is improved [default: 50000] -e, --erodibility-distribution-power <ERODIBILITY_DISTRIBUTION_POWER>
+          [advanced] Power of the erodibility distribution.
+The larger the value, the more the erodibility is concentrated on the lower side [default: 4.0]
   -f, --fault-scale <FAULT_SCALE>
-          Scale of the fault.
-The larger the value, the more virtual faults effect the terrain. [advanced] [default: 35.0] -e, --erodibility-distribution-power <ERODIBILITY_DISTRIBUTION_POWER>
+          [advanced] Scale of the fault.
+The larger the value, the more virtual faults effect the terrain [default: 35.0] -l, --land-ratio <LAND_RATIO>
-          Power of the erodibility distribution.
-The larger the value, the more the erodibility is concentrated on the lower side. [advanced] [default: 4.0]
-  -c, --colormap-json-file <COLORMAP_JSON_FILE>
-          JSON file of the colormap.
-If not specified, the grayscale colormap is used [default: ] -i, --image-size <IMAGE_SIZE>
-          Width and height (width:height) of the image.
-If -1 is specified, the aspect ratio is the same as the bound [default: 1024:-1]
-  -i, --image-file <IMAGE_FILE>
-          File name of the output image [default: terrain.png] -h, --help
+          [advanced] Approximate ratio of the land area.
+(0.0-1.0) [default: 0.6] -h, --help
           Print help
 ```